Unarmed1000/build-check/README.md

 ### "compile_commands.json not found"

-Generate it from your build directory:
+Most tools now auto-generate `compile_commands.json` from your `build.ninja` file.

+If you need to generate it manually:
 ```bash
 cd build/
 ninja -t compdb > compile_commands.json